 If you plan to offer multiple promotions to multiple groups, try creating a discount calendar.
 Map out all your promos for the upcoming holiday season, including those for Black Friday Cyber Monday.

 If you’re not able to offer door-crashing sales or don’t want to participate in Black Friday Cyber Monday, you can always do something else to stand out from the crowd.
-Host a Thanksgiving event, organize something for charity, engage customers with a giveaway or contest, or just send a cheerful email to wish your valued customers a happy holiday.
+Host a Thanksgiving event, organize an event for charity, engage customers with a giveaway or contest, or just send a cheerful email to wish your valued customers a happy holiday.

 Need a little inspiration for your campaign?
 Here are 8 Black Friday email campaign ideas you can steal.

-The holidays are a crazy busy, chaotic time of year for most.
+The holidays are a busy, chaotic time of year for most.
 Creating a sense of urgency is a great way to ensure that you stay top of mind for consumers.
 Many retailers use one-day sales or countdown clocks in their sales emails to increase the chances that readers click through immediately and don’t archive the email to look at later.

 Another effective way to drive urgency is to highlight low-stock, popular products that are back in stock or limited quantities of hot items directly in the email or on your retail site.
 Keeping customers informed with inventory updates can be the extra push they need to convert over the Thanksgiving weekend.